Judge invalidates two county charter amendments

 With that established, Carroll went on to discuss the five Florida statutes cited by county attorneys they claimed the amendments violated.
 Carroll ultimately agreed with the county’s attorneys finding the amendments did, in fact, violate three of the statutes, leading to his ruling that the amendments were unconstitutional.

-Passed overwhelmingly by Sarasota County voters at the November 2018 general election, the two charter amendments were citizen-initiated petitions driven by Siesta Key resident Mike Consentino and his nonprofit organization Reopen Beach Road.
+Passed overwhelmingly by Sarasota County voters at the November 2018 general election, the two charter amendments were resident-initiated petitions driven by Siesta Key resident Mike Consentino and his nonprofit organization Reopen Beach Road.

 Angered by the commissioners’ vacation of a portion of the road in May 2016, Consentino has attempted through several means, including litigation, to undo that decision.